 I believe, at their core, a good portion of these failed start-ups have something in common, which is the lack of a great leader.

 The lack of great leadership that I am talking about here doesn’t come from the conditions where no one in the founder team has picked up the duty of the leader.
-It is extremely rare to find such cases because an idea won’t come into life, [provided that it is really something that nobody ever did before], unless there is someone with leadership attitudes available at the place.
+It is extremely rare to find such cases because an idea will not come into life, [provided that it is really something that nobody ever did before], unless there is someone with leadership attitudes available at the place.

 I would like to thank Dr. Attila A.Shelley for explaining the typical concept of understanding the "transition to first-time managers" which was the trigger of writing this response to such way of misunderstanding the concept of growing into great leaders.